MercersKitchen/Algorithms/README.md

 Ideas to Include for Searching and Sorting (Using Playing Cards)
 - Counting times to touch cards (data set), introduction to Big O

 ---

+## Student Intro Searching and Sorting Assignments

+**Begin with Flat Programs to test structured programming execution, then move to *Objects* **.

+- Linear Search
+  - **
+---

 # To Include